kdkasad/westwood/README.md

 This project is very new and is currently a work in progress.
 Development began on March 6, 2025.
-If this message hasn't been removed by the end of summer 2025, this project has probably been abandoned.
+If there haven't been any commits made in the last few months, this project has probably been abandoned.

 ## For users